mikeroyal/Windows-11-Guide/Glossary.md

 **UEFI (Unified Extensible Firmware Interface)** is a tiny operating system that runs on top of the PC's firmware, and it can do a lot more than a BIOS.
 It may be stored in flash memory on the motherboard, or it may be loaded from a hard drive or network share at boot.

+[UninstallView](https://www.nirsoft.net/utils/uninstall_view.html) is a tool for Windows that collects information about all programs installed on your system and displays the details of the installed programs in one table.
+You can use it to get installed programs information for your local system, for remote computer on your network, and for external hard-drive plugged to your computer.
+It also allows you to easily uninstall a software on your local computer and remote computer (Including quiet uninstall if the installer supports it).

+[USBDeview](https://www.nirsoft.net/utils/usb_devices_view.html) is a small utility that lists all USB devices that currently connected to your computer, as well as all USB devices that you previously used.
+For each USB device, extended information is displayed: Device name/description, device type, serial number (for mass storage devices), the date/time that device was added, VendorID, ProductID, and more.

+[USBLogView](https://www.nirsoft.net/utils/usb_log_view.html) is a small utility that runs in the background and records the details of any USB device that is plugged or unplugged into your system.
+For every log line created by USBLogView, the following information is displayed: Event Type (Plug/Unplug), Event Time, Device Name, Description, Device Type, Drive Letter (For storage devices), Serial Number (Only for some types of devices), Vendor ID, Product ID, Vendor Name, Product Name, and more.

 V

 **Variable Refresh Rate (VRR)**  is a key feature that dynamically adjusts its refresh rate based on the frame rate of the content you’re viewing  without user input.
 A display supporting a variable refresh rate usually supports a specific range of refresh rates (30Hz-144Hz).